beeeestumbrella/cv/README.md

 <br><br>

 **Research Fellow Projects: [Supporting Environmental Friendly Mining Legislation in Michigan](https://practicalpolicy.umich.edu/research-projects/supporting-environmentally-friendly-mining-legislation-michigan)** - Ann Arbor, MI _(January 2022 - May 2022)_<br>
-- **Paricipated Stakeholders:** Michigan League of Conservation Voters, Michigan Senator Rosemary Bayer's office<br>
+- **Participated Stakeholders:** Michigan League of Conservation Voters, Michigan Senator Rosemary Bayer's office<br>
 - In collaboration with the Michigan Conservation League of Voters and the Office of  Michigan State Senator Rosemary Bayer to support the development of new environmental legislation regulating the mining of aggregate construction materials by researching best practices model legislations, promoting stakeholder engagement, and developing public education materials
 - Presented several written reports and presentations to important stakeholders, including Michigan League of Voters, Senator Rosemary Bayer, Representative Jullie Calley, Representative Jim Ellison, and EGLE Michigan at the end of the project
 <br><br>